USNavalResearchLaboratory/turboWAVE/docs/ref-fluid.rst

 		 	:param float epsi: imaginary part of permittivity relative to free space permittivity

-.. py:function:: new group name { directives }
+.. py:function:: new group [<name>] [for <name>] { directives }

 	Create an equilibrium group module.
 This is a container for chemical species that are assumed to be in equilibrium with one another, and therefore have a common temperature and velocity.
 All chemicals are part of a group.

-If a chemical is declared outside any group, one is automatically created.
+	The ``group`` module uses automatic attachment, i.e., if created at the root level without the ``for`` clause it is automatically attached to ``hydrodynamics``.
+The ``hydrodynamics`` module is automatically created, if necessary.

 	:param str name: name given to the group
 	:param block directives: The following directives are supported:

-		.. py:function:: new chemical name { directives }

-			see :ref:`chemical <chemical>` for description of parameters.
-Can be repeated to associate multiple chemicals with the group.

 		.. py:function:: mobile = tst